scarborough-courtney/ohimanual/conceptual/ohi-concguide_resilience.md

 #### Case Study: U.S. West Coast (2014)

 The U.S. West Coast assessment (2014) used a tailor-made set of resilience metrics.
 These were more informative than the global metrics in that that reflected the policy response to the local context.
-They included, for instance, using the U.S. Marine Mammal Protection Act as a resilience layer.
+They included, for instance, using the U.S. Marine Mammal Protection Act as a resilience layer

 #### Key Questions